February 11: Speaking with University Honors College on Eugene Peterson at Dallas Baptist University.

-Director of the Eugene Peterson Center and Associate Professor of Pastoral Theology and Christian Imagination
+Director of the Eugene Peterson Center, Associate Professor of Pastoral Theology and Christian Imagination

 Winn loves the church and beauty and all the things that make up being human in God’s verdant, sacred world.
 A pastor for over 25 years, Winn was the founding pastor of All Souls in Charlottesville, Virginia, and also serves as the founding director of The Genesis Project, a community providing circles of friendship and contemplation for pastors and writers.
 The thread through all of his work is delight in the God who exists as the blazing center of everything that is good, beautiful and true.